highcharts/node-export-server/README.md

 into the export template.

-Since version 3.0.0 Highcharts is fetched in a Just-In-Time manner, which makes it easier to switch configurations.
-It is no longer required to explicitly accept the license - but the export server still requires a valid Highcharts license to be used.
+Since version 3.0.0 Highcharts is fetched in a Just-In-Time manner, which makes it easy to switch configurations.
+It is no longer required to explicitly accept the license as in older versions - __but the export server still requires a valid Highcharts license to be used__.

 ## Using In Automated Deployments